jeremydbean/tocGPT/README.md

 If `git push` reports authentication issues, sign in with a GitHub token or SSH key and rerun the push command.

+## Immortal command ideas
+For inspiration on future staff utilities and quality-of-life commands, see [`docs/IMMORTAL_COMMAND_IDEAS.md`](docs/IMMORTAL_COMMAND_IDEAS.md).
+It outlines potential tools by immortal tier (helper through implementor) with suggested use cases and access levels.

 ## Applying patches with `git apply`
 To apply a patch file or an inline diff, run the command from the repository root so Git can find the correct paths.
 For example, using three-way merge to reduce conflicts: